nilium/libsnow-common/README.md

 There is currently no `uninstall` action, mostly because I don't like the idea of letting a script delete things, potentially with super-user access.
-So, if you feel the need to remove the library, it'll just be libsnow-common.* under your prefix/lib directory and the entire prefix/include/snow directory.
+So, if you feel the need to remove the library, it'll just be libsnow-common.* under your prefix/lib directory and the entire prefix/include/snow directory as well as snow-common.hh from prefix/include.
 It tries to keep to itself, so you probably won't blow a foot off.

 ## Dependencies